fizalihsan/fizalihsan.github.io/source/technology/ux.md

 * list element with functor item
 {:toc}

-> The biggest life in software is Phase 2
+> The biggest lie in software is Phase 2

 # Lean UX